 The Letter and the Plates: A Succession Forged in Confidence

 Nauvoo in 1843 was extraordinary by any measure.
-Joseph Smith had transformed a malarial swamp into a city of fifteen thousand people in just four years, fueled by converts streaming in from across America and from England, Scandinavia, and Wales.
-The city had its own militia, its own municipal government, its own theological architecture — a faith built on continuous revelation, angelic visitation, sacred texts, and the promise that God was still speaking directly to His people.
+In just a few years, Joseph Smith had turned a mosquito-ridden bend of the Mississippi into a bustling Mormon city of roughly 12,000 to 15,000 people, drawing converts from the American East and from Britain, including England, Wales, and Scandinavia.
+It had its own municipal government, its own militia, and a religious culture built on continuing revelation, angelic encounter, and the conviction that God was still speaking in the present tense.

 “Whether the conversion was real, I don’t know.
 But anyway, shortly thereafter, Joseph Smith was murdered by a mob.
 And this guy, James Jesse Strang, claimed that Smith had sent him a letter just before he died saying, you know, son, the church is yours.”